Contents

 Summary

-Datasets Datasets are a fundamental part of the ADO.NET architecture, providing both
+Datasets Datasets are a fundamental part of the ADO.NET architecture,

-disconnected cache.
+in a disconnected cache.
 The structure of a dataset is similar to that of a

-relational database; it exposes a hierarchical object model of tables, rows, and
+relational database; it exposes a hierarchical object model of tables, rows, and columns.

 Two Step Process

 Updating a data source via a dataset is a two-step process.
-The first
+The

-records, or deleted records.
+changed records, or deleted records.

-If you are updating a data source (such as a database), the second step is to
+If you are updating a data source (such as a database), the second

-source; you must explicitly perform this second step.
+underlying data source; you must explicitly perform this second step.

-After changes have been made in a dataset, you can transmit the changes to a data
+After changes have been made in a dataset, you can transmit the changes

-adapter.
+data adapter.
 The method loops through each record in a data table, determines what type

 of update is required (update, insert, or delete), if any, and then executes the